faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 }
 ```

-The `SeqFunc` is a function which satisfies the `Seq` interface by implementing the `Next` function
+The `SeqFunc` is a function type which satisfies the `Seq` interface by implementing the `Next`
-returning the result of itself.
+function returning the result of itself.
 This pattern is also used in the standard library with
 [`http.HandlerFunc`](https://golang.org/pkg/net/http/#HandlerFunc).

 Let's start creating actual `Seq` implementations.